VERMONT DISCOVERY TOUR

 Vehicle parking and storage of your non-riding gear during your tour.

-Motorcycle rental includes lockable hard luggage and soft tank bag.
+Motorcycle rental includes luggage and tank bag.

 3 day rental of Garmin Zumo motorcycle GPS, pre-loaded with routes for each day.